How a Stroke Impacts Vision

 One can continue to improve for years following a stroke, but for the majority of people, the recovery is most pronounced within the first 6 months.
 This is why an interdisciplinary approach to recovery will provide the best outcomes.

 Neuro-optometrists skilled in vision rehabilitation, such as Dr. Patrick Quaid, Dr. Hadassah Rutman, & Dr. Daniel Cunningham, are an essential part of the multidisciplinary stroke rehabilitation team.

 Neuro-Optometric Rehabilitation Techniques and Devices For Stroke Patients Include

 - Visual scanning

 - Exercises for peripheral awareness

 - Sector occlusions

-Dr. Patrick Quaid and the caring and knowledgeable staff at the VUE³ Vision Therapy Center are dedicated to helping patients experience the best vision care and treatment possible.
+Dr. Patrick Quaid, Dr. Hadassah Rutman, & Dr. Daniel Cunningham and the caring and knowledgeable staff at the VUE Vision Therapy Center are dedicated to helping patients experience the best vision care and treatment possible.
 We offer neuro optometric rehabilitation to patients from in and around Guelph, North York, Kitchener and York and, throughout .